Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Introduction

 Despite the rapid proliferation of human-AI collaboration research, a significant theoretical and methodological gap remains.
 Most studies focus on explicit AI assistance and outcome-oriented metrics, often neglecting the \textit{temporal dynamics} and \textit{processual nature} of the interaction \citep{yang_ink_2024, yan_distinguishing_2025, molenaar_towards_2022}.
-We lack a psychologically grounded understanding of how AI personas, operating as invisible distinct social-epistemic forces, influence the emergent organization of group agency \citep{joo_ai_2025, darvishi_impact_2024, yan_beyond_2025}.
-Does a supportive AI stabilize the system into a ``safe'' but stagnant equilibrium \citep{bai_enhancing_2024, jarvela_human_2023}?
+The existing literature lacks a psychologically grounded understanding of how AI personas, operating as invisible distinct social-epistemic forces, influence the emergent organisation of group agency \citep{joo_ai_2025, darvishi_impact_2024, yan_beyond_2025}.
+Does a supportive AI stabilise the system into a ``safe'' but stagnant equilibrium \citep{bai_enhancing_2024, jarvela_human_2023}?
 Does a contrarian AI introduce necessary non-linear perturbations that trigger deeper synthesis, or does it disrupt the emotional cohesion required for agency to flourish \citep{ward_productive_2011, holtz_using_2018, weijers_intuition_2025}?
-Understanding these dynamics requires methods that prioritize temporality and system-level operations over simple causation \citep{cukurova_interplay_2025}.
+Addressing these questions requires analytic approaches that foreground temporality and interactional process, examining how collaboration unfolds over time, how earlier contributions shape later possibilities, and how local discourse moves accumulate into system-level patterns of agency. \citep{cukurova_interplay_2025}.

-To address this lag in theoretical integration, this study examines the dynamics of learner agency in implicit human-AI creative collaboration through the lens of complex dynamic systems.
-We employ a multi-methodological approach combining Transition Network Analysis (TNA) to model the probabilistic pathways of regulatory states, and theory-driven Sequential Pattern Mining to trace the evolution of agency over time.
+To address this lag in theoretical and methodological integration, this study examines the dynamics of learner agency in implicit human-AI creative collaboration through the lens of complex dynamic systems that treats agency as an emergent property of temporally evolving interaction rather than a static individual attribute.
+Methodologically, we employ a multi-method approach combining Transition Network Analysis (TNA) to model the probabilistic pathways of regulatory states, and theory-driven Sequential Pattern Mining to trace the evolution of agency over time.
 By investigating how supportive and contrarian AI personas reconfigure the structural, temporal, and profile-level manifestations of agency, and linking these process dynamics to cognitive, affective, and creative outcomes, we aim to bridge the gap between novel data-driven insights and foundational educational psychology.
-The findings reveal a critical design tension in the changing digital landscape: the trade-off between leveraging AI-driven cognitive conflict to enhance process dynamics and maintaining the affective safety necessary for sustainable human agency.